Computer memory: Semi-volatile memory

 A third category of memory is semi-volatile.
 The term is used to describe a memory that has some limited non-volatile duration after power is removed, but then data is ultimately lost.
 A typical goal when using a semi-volatile memory is to provide the high performance and durability associated with volatile memories while providing some benefits of non-volatile memory.

 For example, some non-volatile memory types experience wear when written.
 A worn cell has increased volatility but otherwise continues to work.
 Data locations which are written frequently can thus be directed to use worn circuits.
 As long as the location is updated within some known retention time, the data stays valid.
 After a period of time without update, the value is copied to a less-worn circuit with longer retention.
 Writing first to the worn area allows a high write rate while avoiding wear on the not-worn circuits.

 As a second example, an STT-RAM can be made non-volatile by building large cells, but doing so raises the cost per bit and power requirements and reduces the write speed.
 Using small cells improves cost, power, and speed, but leads to semi-volatile behavior.
 In some applications, the increased volatility can be managed to provide many benefits of a non-volatile memory, for example by removing power but forcing a wake-up before data is lost; or by caching read-only data and discarding the cached data if the power-off time exceeds the non-volatile threshold.

-The term semi-volatile is also used to describe semi-volatile behavior constructed from other memory types.
-For example, a volatile and a non-volatile memory may be combined, where an external signal copies data from the volatile memory to the non-volatile memory, but if power is removed before the copy occurs, the data is lost.
-Or, a battery-backed volatile memory, and if external power is lost there is some known period where the battery can continue to power the volatile memory, but if power is off for an extended time, the battery runs down and data is lost.
+The term semi-volatile is also used to describe semi-volatile behavior constructed from other memory types, such as nvSRAM, which combines SRAM and a non-volatile memory on the same chip, where an external signal copies data from the volatile memory to the non-volatile memory, but if power is removed before the copy occurs, the data is lost.
+Another example is battery-backed RAM, which uses an external battery to power the memory device in case of external power loss.
+If power is off for an extended period of time, the battery may run out, resulting in data loss.

 Management

 Proper management of memory is vital for a computer system to operate properly.
 Modern operating systems have complex systems to properly manage memory.
-Failure to do so can lead to bugs, slow performance, or takeover by viruses and malicious software.
+Failure to do so can lead to bugs or slow performance.

 Bugs

-Improper management of memory is a common cause of bugs, including the following types:
+Improper management of memory is a common cause of bugs and security vulnerabilities, including the following types: